Yigenana/presentations/QCON/QCON18.md

 }

 ```
 ^The way we filter messages through our event driven system is primarily with AWS lambdas.
 These are meant to be light weight function spun up only when called.
-Once use case is to filteres our events into different lanes, we have fast and slow lanes for events that are live in the system verse reprocessing or reindexing we periodically need.
+Once use case is to filters our events into different lanes, we have fast and slow lanes for events that are live in the system verse reprocessing or reindexing we periodically need.
 This filtering is done based on a single metadata field.
 AWS not does support Go lambdas, and we have some use cases of that, but primarily for simple filters on event messages, Node is easier.
 In this example, you see we can take advantage of the javascript JSON pointer package to easily grab an element in a JSON object with the full unmarshalling that would be required with Go.
 Here it was easier for our devs and allowed smaller code in our Lambdas by sticking with JS.

+---

+# Key Takeaways

+**What Went Well?**
+* Key language design elements form distributed systems
+* Concurrency model quick to implement
+* Robust Go tooling that fits into workflow
+* Fun to write and fun community

+**What Could be Improved?**
+* Versioning and vendoring lacks standards
+* Lacks maturity in some areas
+* Verbose for certain use cases

+^If I were to do a quick retro on Go and the Economist, these are some of the areas I'd highlight (above).
+Overall, it's been a great experience and Go is one of the critical elements that has allowed our system to scale.
+So what does this scaling look like?
+Let me highlight a recent success.
+We've launched a new mobile app, that used the Content Platform API to access all content.
+Before the launch we ran performance testing across the stack.

 ---